Boston planning guide

 Freedom Trail

-Boston's historic red-line walking route, best used as a first-visit history lane starting at Boston Common rather than as a reason to overpack the whole weekend.
+Boston's historic red-line walking route, best used as a first-visit history walk starting at Boston Common rather than as a reason to overpack the whole weekend.

 Historic core Downtown Historic Walk